How to Verify Fake Micro SD Cards

 An SD Card is a small electronic storage medium used by a plethora of storage devices including smartphones, games devices, camcorders, and cameras.
 Most of the smartphones and security cameras are using the micro SD card.

-The TP-Link camera supports a micro SD card with up to 128GB capacity, which should be formatted in FAT32.
+The TP-Link camera supports a micro SD card with up to 128GB capacity.
 If the remaining space of an SD card is less than 500MB or 5% of the total capacity before the first insertion of the camera, it would be impossible to record.
 There are different speed specifications for micro SD cards and it is recommended to use a card with Class 10 or UHS 1 speed rating, which requires a minimum writing speed of 10MB/s.